Asutosh College: Accreditation

 In 2015, the Government of West Bengal offered a financial incentive of up to Rs.
 2 crore each, to colleges with NAAC grading of A or B. The Department of Higher Education wanted institutions like Asutosh College with a proven academic track record of renewing their NAAC grade.
-But many colleges, including Asutosh, was reluctant to get involved in the process which the Principal at the time called "long drawn and fund consuming, without having any real benefit".
-While the college was rated C++ in its inaugural assessment back in 2002, it did not apply in 2007 when the rating expired.
-It has since applied for certification and now has an A grade rating by the NAAC.
+But many colleges, including Asutosh, was reluctant to get involved in the process which the Principal at the time called "long drawn and fund consuming, without having any real benefit".The first college in West Bengal to be accredited by the National Assessment and Accreditation Council in 2002, it was given an A grade with a CGPA score of 3.22 in 2016, helping it secure its position among the top four affiliated colleges of West Bengal.